 Phenolic resins are used in a wide range of applications including electronics, ballistics, mine ventilation, offshore water pipe systems, aerospace, rail and mass transit.
-They offer extreme high temperature resistance and electrical insulation, low density, excellent durability, and easy of forming complex contours.
+They offer good thermal and electrical insulation, low density, excellent durability, and easy of forming complex contours.

 - High temperature resistance

 - Excellent thermal-insulation and sound-damping properties

 - Excellent resistance to fire, smoke, and smoke toxicity

 - Colours are limited to red, brown, or black due to the resin’s natural brown colour.
 For this reason parts need aesthetic finishing after moulding, such as surface prep and priming or painting.